Anthurium sect. Porphyrochitonium

 Anthurium sect.
-Porphyrochitonium is a section within the genus Anthurium, which comprises about 250 species.
-Plants of this section are typified by Anthurium scherzerianum.
+Porphyrochitonium is a section within the aroid genus Anthurium which comprises about 250 species.
+Plants of this section are typified by A. scherzerianum, or the 'pig’s-tail' anthurium.
 The most definitive feature of the section is a large, bright red spathe.
 Other than this distinction, it shares nearly every other characteristic with section Urospadix.
-Anthuriums that belong to Porphyrochitonium are generally delicate in appearance, bearing slender stems with short internodes and elongated, non-cordate leaf blades which are glandular-punctate on at least one surface.
-There are one or more well-defined collective veins, and the berries generally have three seeds.
+Species of Anthurium belonging to Porphyrochitonium are generally more "delicate" in appearance, bearing slender stems with short internodes and elongated, non-cordate, often strap-like leaf blades (such as A. wendlingeri), which are glandular-punctate on at least one surface; depending on species, inflorescences may be unremarkable in appearance, with one or more well-defined collective veins.
+Once pollinated, the berries generally contain three seeds.

-Distribution of the section is from Costa Rica to Peru, with the highest concentration of species in Colombia.
+Distribution of this section is from Costa Rica to Peru, with the highest concentration of species found in Colombia.